sofiesybergs/Group-32---new/README.md

 - output.csv is the cleaned data set
 - combined.csv is the data set uploading in the notebook
 - Web_scraping.ipynb is the code for the web scraping
-- CodeForML_final.ipynb is the code for the machine learning models
+- CodeForML_final_2.ipynb is the code for the machine learning models

 ## Conclusion of our project
 Through machine learning, we optimized hyperparameters and weights to predict house prices.
 Initial models were trained on Boliga.dk's web-scraped data (rooms, kr/m2, m2, postal code) merged with macroeconomic factors (loan interest rate, inflation, salary, GDP).
 Data details, scraping, cleaning, and statistics were documented.
 Feature selection, influenced by correlations and literature, guided our choice of variables.
 Employing LASSO and RIDGE regression models with polynomial features, we aimed to capture data intricacies and balance bias-variance trade-offs using time-series cross-validation.